Thitu Island: Establishment of civilian administration by the Republic of China and Claim by Tomás Cloma

 After the Chinese government's building burning and confiscation of property, Tomas and Filemon Cloma agitated for the Government of the Philippines to support their claims to Freedomland.

-On 22 May 1963, the Republic of Vietnam Navy a sovereignty stele on Thitu Island by crew members of the three vessels Huong Giang, Chi Lang and Ky Hoa of the South Vietnam.
+On 22 May 1963, the Republic of Vietnam Navy installed a sovereignty stele on Thitu Island by crew members of the three vessels Huong Giang, Chi Lang and Ky Hoa of the South Vietnam.

-Seizure by the Philippines from the Republic of China
+Seizure by the Philippines from the Republic of China and occupation by the Philippines

-On 18 April 1971, due to a strong typhoon hitting Pag-asa Island (Zhongye Island), the Republic of China (Taiwan) authorities ordered all the garrisons on Zhongye Island to withdraw to Taiping Island to avoid typhoons.
-However, after the typhoon, the Taiwan side changed its defense, transferred the original troops back to Taiwan, and then used the landing ship to transport new troops to Zhongye Island.
-The Philippines saw this empty space and organized the troops to land on the island occupied by Taiwan on 29 July and renamed the island "Pag-asa Island".
-According to the 155th page of the second episode of "The Land Salary" published by the Taiwan Marine Corps Command, the Taiwan Navy detachment that arrived at Zhongye Island on the same day found that the Philippine Marine Corps was on the island, and Captain Hao Deyun immediately ordered the command.
-The 76mm gun was ready to be fired.
-The Philippine army on the island is a huge threat to Taiwanese forces, as a result they suddenly received an order from above: no challenge, the troops changed to Taiping Island.
-These Taiwanese Kuomintang officers and men had to watch the Zhongye Island fall back into the hands of the Philippines.
+On 18 April 1971, due to a strong typhoon hitting Thitu Island, the Republic of China (Taiwan) authorities ordered all the garrisons on Thitu Island to withdraw to Taiping Island to avoid the typhoons.
+However, after the typhoon, the Taiwan side changed its defense, transferred the original troops back to Taiwan, and then used the landing ship to transport new troops to Thitu Island.
+The Philippines saw this empty space and organized the troops to land on the island on 29 July and later renamed it "Pag-asa Island".

+According to the Marine Corps Chronicle (陸戰薪傳) published in 2005 by the Republic of China (Taiwan) Marine Corps Command, the Republic of China Navy detachment that arrived at Thitu Island on the same day discovered that the Philippine forces had seized the island.
+Captain Hǎo Déyún (郝德雲) immediately gave the order to prepare the ship's gun for engagement.
+However, just before opening fire, the Taiwanese forces received a sudden order from higher ranking officers instructing them not to confront the Philippine troops.
+In compliance with this order, the ROC forces withdrew to Taiping Island without engaging in any conflict.

-The Philippines formally established the municipality of Kalayaan on Pag-asa island on 11 June 1978, by virtue of Presidential Decree 1596 series of 1978.
+The island was formally annexed into the Philippines when the country created the municipality of Kalayaan on Pag-asa island on 11 June 1978, by virtue of Presidential Decree 1596.